Cerebral Palsy Lawyer for Birth Injury Victims

 Proving Medical Negligence in Cerebral Palsy Cases

-- A duty of care
+- Estimated future costs of medical care

 - Loss of earnings and earning capacity

 - Diminished quality of life and pain and suffering

 Talk to an Experienced Pennsylvania Cerebral Palsy Attorney Now